NFOK15013U Meat Technology and Packaging

 - Work independently in the final project and define the problem.

-- Discuss fundamental knowledge of fresh meat quality, and evaluate how the complex chain of primary production affect end-product quality.
+- Discuss fundamental knowledge of meat and meat product quality, and evaluate how the complex chain of meat processing affect end-product quality.

 See Absalon for a list of course literature.